VedantParanjape/simpPRU/docs/language-reference/language.md

 !!!
 Note
     If return data type is void, then return statement is not needed, and if still it is added, it must be return nothing, i.e., something like this `return ;`
+!!!
+Note
+    Every non-void function should have a return type

 !!! done "Correct"
-    * `return` is not inside compound statments, It should be placed only at the end of function definition
+    * `return`statement can be placed at the end of function definition or anywhere in the function block inside compound statements.

     ```python
     def test : int : int a {
         int gf := 8;